Gordian Holdings Limited

 - Purchasing and procurement and website agencies.

-The disclosure of your Personal Data to the third-party recipients set out above may involve the transfer of data to the USA, and other jurisdictions outside the European Economic Area ("EEA"), which are not the subject of an adequacy decision by the EU Commission.
+The disclosure of your personal data to the third-party recipients set out above may involve the transfer of data to jurisdictions outside the European Economic Area ("EEA"), which are not the subject of an adequacy decision by the EU Commission.
 Such countries may not be subject to equivalent data protection laws as countries within the EEA.
-Any transfer of your Personal Data to jurisdictions outside the EEA may only occur in accordance with the requirements of the GDPR and the Cyprus Data Protection Law.
+Any transfer of your personal data to jurisdictions outside the EEA may only occur in accordance with the requirements of the GDPR and the Cyprus Data Protection Law.

-Once our business relationship with you (or the legal or natural person which/who you are authorized to represent or are the beneficial owner of) has ended, we may keep your data for up to ten (10) years.
+Once our business relationship with you (or the legal or natural person which/who you are authorised to represent or are the beneficial owner of) has ended, we may keep your data for up to ten (10) years.
 This period is based on a mixture of our legal and regulatory obligations and limitation periods.
 The reasons for keeping your data are: